 This elementary relation already contains the two thresholds that control the problem.
 The first is the \emph{analytic threshold}

-at which the dominant square-root singularity of the inverse branch reaches the unit circle in the \(x\)-plane.
+at which the dominant square-root singularity of the inverse map reaches the unit circle in the \(x\)-plane.
 The second is the \emph{geometric threshold}

 at which the conformal map ceases to be univalent and the boundary develops its first geometric singularity: for \(s\ge3\), semicubical cusps, and for \(s=2\), the degenerate Joukowski segment.
-The problem is to determine which of these thresholds governs the first spectral instability of the mixed Hessian.
+The problem is to determine which of these thresholds governs the first spectral instability seen by the weighted block realizations of the mixed Hessian.

-Our answer is that the relevant threshold is~\(\zeta_c\).
+For the weighted block Hessian, the relevant threshold is~\(\zeta_c\).
 The \(s\)-fold symmetry of \eqref{eq:map} implies \(H_{mn}=0\) unless \(m\equiv n\pmod s\), so the Hessian decomposes into \(s\) independent blocks.
 These blocks admit an exact positive Gram factorization in terms of Raney coefficients generated by \eqref{eq:intro-U}.
-After passing to a suitable weighted realization, each symmetry block develops one logarithmically diverging eigenvalue, while the remaining sectorial spectrum stays bounded.
+The spectral theorem is proved for the associated \emph{weighted block realizations} on the fixed Hilbert space \(\ell^2(\NN_0)\): the coefficient matrix is intrinsic, while the weighting is the method that makes the logarithmic instability visible in a fixed operator framework.
+In this realization, each symmetry block develops exactly one logarithmically diverging eigenvalue, while the remaining sectorial spectrum stays bounded.
 Equivalently, there is one stiff mode per symmetry sector, so at most \(s\) logarithmically diverging eigenvalues globally.
-The first spectral transition is therefore an analytic phenomenon of the inverse branch rather than a manifestation of geometric non-univalence.
+The first spectral transition is therefore an analytic phenomenon of the inverse map rather than a manifestation of geometric non-univalence.